axieinfinity/ronin-documentation/docs/validators/setup/cli.md

 ---
-description: Install the Ronin CLI and compile a node binary from source.
+description: Build a node from source and run it using the Ronin CLI.
-title: Build your node using Ronin CLI
+title: Build a node from source
 tags:
   - cli
 ---